banner

 • Sales – (11 + 12)

-You can copy the above tabulation and just fill in relevant values against each category to create your own free Fashion Cost Sheet template.
+You can copy the above tabulation and just fill in relevant values against each category to create your own free Apparel Cost Sheet template.

-WFX ERP is a cloud-based enterprise resource planning solution that can help you reduce costs and boost productivity.
-It is used by companies in the fashion industry, including InQube, Indochine, Phong Phu, and Asmara.
-If you are looking for ways to reduce costs in your company, consider WFX ERP.
+WFX ERP is a cloud-based enterprise resource planning solution designed to help fashion companies reduce costs and boost productivity.
+Trusted by industry leaders like InQube, Indochine, Phong Phu, and Asmara, WFX ERP offers several cost-saving benefits.

-• Reduce material costs by making sure that managers can see and utilize every resource to its maximum capacity.
-For instance, EAM Maliban Textiles used WFX ERP to eliminate low-value, repetitive manual operations to free up more time for material management, thereby reducing material costs by 5%.
+• Reduce Material Costs: Ensures managers can maximize resource utilization.
+EAM Maliban Textiles used WFX to eliminate low-value manual operations, freeing up time for material management and reducing material costs by 5%.

-• Reduce sampling costs by using analytics to monitor and analyze how each product is performing and selling.
-As an example, one of the companies that uses the WFX solution is Song Hong.
-They’ve been able to reduce their sampling costs by keeping track of every sample (including its iterations) developed for each buyer using WFX’s Sample Feedbacks and Approvals tool to improve their sample hit rate.
+• Reduce Sampling Costs: Uses analytics to monitor and analyze product performance.
+Song Hong reduced sampling costs by tracking every sample iteration developed for each buyer using WFX’s Sample Feedback and Approvals tool, improving their sample hit rate.

 • Conclusion